Chris Givens: Professional career

-2012 NFL Draft

-Givens was selected by the St. Louis Rams in the fourth round (96th overall) in the 2012 NFL Draft.
-Givens was the first player selected on Day 3 of the 2012 Draft.

 St. Louis Rams

 2012 season

-On June 1, 2012, Givens signed a four-year contract with the Rams worth $2.6 million.
+Givens was selected by the St. Louis Rams in the fourth round (96th overall) in the 2012 NFL draft.
+On June 1, 2012, he signed a four-year contract with the Rams worth $2.6 million.
 Through the first two games of the regular season, he was held without a reception or a target from the quarterback.
 Givens would not catch a pass until Week 3 against the Seattle Seahawks, when he beat Seahawks cornerback Richard Sherman for a 52-yard reception.